 Work is currently underway to re-engine the Be-200 and SJ-100 based on PD-8 engines.

-The Be-200 amphibious aircraft is manufactured at the facilities of the Beriev Tagantrog Aviation Scientific and Technical Complex.
+The Be-200 amphibious aircraft is produced at the facilities of the Beriev Tagantrog Aviation Scientific-Technical Complex.

 Earlier www1.ru reported that a Su-27 fighter jet drove an American F-15 away from a Tu-22M3 bomber, video appeared.